swapnil-pathak/swapnil-pathak.github.io/_posts/2019-04-27-htb-machines-irked.md

     - linux
 ---

+This was a decent box.
+An IRC exploit gets you a shell with the IRC user but not the local user.
+There are two methods to get a privilege escalation.
+One is a bit CTFy which I have not included in this walkthrough and the other is using a setuid binary that gets us a root shell.
+Overall this was a good box.

 ![banner]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/machines/irked/banner.JPG)

 Before following this walkthrough, I highly recommend trying to get the flag yourself!
 Just like you will hear from everyone else, try harder! (if you cannot find it)